 April and May

 - 🍷 Taste of Vail – Taste of Vail is a food and wine festival every April that features the town’s best chefs and wines from around the country.
-It’s one of the best things to do in Vail during this time.
+It’s a great time to visit Vail.

 - 🎊 Denver Cinco de Mayo Festival – Celebrate Denver’s Cinco de Mayo Festival with dancing, music, food, and crafts in downtown Denver.